THE A-Z OF MANGAWHAI BEACH SCHOOL

 * Students can access the programme at any time on any online computer.

 Parents will be informed of school events at regular intervals.
-School newsletters are printed and distributed to the eldest and only child fortnightly unless parents opt for an email copy.
-A copy of the newsletter is posted on the school website, a link on our school facebook page and extra copies left in the school office.
+School newsletters are predominately emailed to parent contacts but a handful a students will receive a paper copy.
+The fortnightly newsletter is posted on Hero, the school website, on our school Facebook page and extra copies left at the school office.

 The office is staffed between 8.00am and 4.00pm daily.
 If the office is unattended please leave a message on the answer phone.
 The school has a photocopier which is available for public use.
 Charges are set at 20c per black & white copy and $0.50c for colour, with a discount for large runs.

 The school encourages parents to contribute to school programmes when appropriate.
 Parents may be asked to assist as tutors in Reading, Mathematics or Language, or to act as resource people in a variety of curriculum areas.
 Anyone interested in participating in the parent help programme is invited to contact the classroom teacher.
-All classroom helpers must sign the Mangawhai Beach School Parent Help document.
+All classroom helpers must sign the Mangawhai Beach School Parent Help document and be Police Vetted.
 All parents must report and sign in at the school office where they will be issued with a visitor’s badge.

 The school has a fulltime Caretaker/Property Manager.
 He is usually in the school grounds from 7.30am-2.30pm daily.